 When punching-in, any number of variables can come into play.
 If the instrument is an overdub, it's often easy to punch the track without fear of any consequences.
 If an offending instrument is part of a group or ensemble, leakage from the original instrument could find its way into adjacent tracks, making a punch difficult or impossible.
-In such a situation, it's usually best to re-record the piece, pick up at a point just before the bad section and splice or insert it into the original recording, or attempt to punch the section using the entire ensemble
+In such a situation, it's usually best to re-record the piece, pick up at a point just before the bad section Figure 18.7.

-Figure 18.7.
 Punch-ins let you selectively replace material and correct mistakes.

-punch-out po punch-in point
+punch-in point punch-out point

 kick drum

 snare

 toms L

 toms R

 overhead L

-The state of the s overhead R
+overhead R and the second second second second second second

 lead guitar

 Synth

 piano L

 piano R

 lead vocal (punch)

 background vocals

 claps

-and the second second shakers
+shakers

-and the same big bass
+big bass E

-7 SMPTE
+SMPTE and the second